 Mount Olivet is a tiny city located in the state of Kentucky.
 With a population of 361 people and just one neighborhood, Mount Olivet is the 345th largest community in Kentucky.
-Much of the housing stock in Mount Olivet was built prior to World War II, making it one of the older and more historic cities in the country.
+Mount Olivet has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Mount Olivet is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Mount Olivet is a decidedly white-collar city, with fully 87.50% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Mount Olivet is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Mount Olivet who work in healthcare (34.69%), food service (14.29%), and office and administrative support (10.20%).
+There are especially a lot of people living in Mount Olivet who work in healthcare (20.83%), office and administrative support (14.58%), and management occupations (14.58%).

 The overall crime rate in Mount Olivet is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-The education level of Mount Olivet citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.47% of adults 25 and older in Mount Olivet have a college degree.
+The education level of Mount Olivet citizens is a little higher than the average for US cities and towns: 24.19% of adults in Mount Olivet have at least a bachelor's degree.

-The per capita income in Mount Olivet in 2022 was $21,985, which is lower middle income relative to Kentucky, and low income relative to the rest of the US.
-This equates to an annual income of $87,940 for a family of four.
-Mount Olivet also has one of the higher rates of people living in poverty in the nation, with 31.29% of its population below the federal poverty line.
+The per capita income in Mount Olivet in 2022 was $27,911, which is middle income relative to Kentucky, and lower middle income relative to the rest of the US.
+This equates to an annual income of $111,644 for a family of four.
+However, Mount Olivet contains both very wealthy and poor people as well.
+Mount Olivet also has one of the higher rates of people living in poverty in the nation, with 34.84% of its population below the federal poverty line.

 The people who call Mount Olivet home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mount Olivet residents report their race to be White.
 Important ancestries of people in Mount Olivet include Irish, German, English, Scots-Irish, and Welsh.